redhat-documentation/newdoc/PACKAGING.md

 ## Packaging and distributing newdoc on Crates.io

-1. If you are publishing to Crates.io for teh first time on this system, log into your account:
+1. If you are publishing to Crates.io for the first time on this system, log into your account:

     ```
     $ cargo login